Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 Kristina Stanley holds a degree in computer mathematics.
 She spent twelve years at Bell Northern Research (later Nortel Networks), including stints in Tokyo and Germany.
 She’s the kind of person who thinks in systems.

 She’s also a mystery novelist.
-Her debut, Descent, hit #1 on Amazon’s hot new releases list and got shortlisted for both the Crime Writers of Canada’s Unhanged Arthur award and the UK’s Crime Writers Association Debut Dagger.
-Her editor reportedly told her: “If every manuscript was this good, my job would be so easy.”
+Her debut, Descent, hit #1 on Amazon’s hot new releases list and got shortlisted for the Crime Writers of Canada’s Unhanged Arthur award.
+Her second novel, Blaze, was shortlisted for the UK’s Crime Writers Association Debut Dagger.
+Her editor reportedly told her, “If every manuscript was this good, my job would be so easy.”

 The idea came in 2014.
 Stanley didn’t rush it.
 She went to writing conferences, interviewed hundreds of authors and editors about how they actually edit, and spent months building an alpha prototype.
-The first version of Fictionary launched in January 2018, built by Stanley, her husband Mathew (who serves as COO), and her brother.
+The first version of Fictionary launched in January 2018, a family affair built by Stanley, her husband Mathew (who serves as COO), her brother, and a lot of caffeine, presumably.

 38 Story Elements (and Why That Number Matters)

 The core of Fictionary is a framework Stanley developed by analyzing what makes commercially successful fiction work.
-She distilled her findings into 38 Story Elements, grouped into three categories: Character, Plot, and Setting.
+She distilled her findings into 38 Story Elements, grouped into Character and Plot categories, plus Setting elements that ground the reader in the physical world.

 The Character elements track things like point of view, character goals (both external and internal), what happens if a goal fails, and how each scene impacts the protagonist’s arc.
 The Plot elements cover story structure (inciting incident, plot points, midpoint, climax), scene-level hooks, tension, conflict, revelations, backstory management, and pacing.
-The Setting elements go beyond just location to include sensory details (what the characters see, hear, smell, taste, and touch), emotional impact of the setting, and weather.
+That’s a lot, and it should be.
+Plot is where most manuscripts quietly fall apart.
+The Setting elements go beyond just location to include sensory details (what the characters see, hear, smell, taste, and touch) and the emotional impact of the environment itself.

 This isn’t a vague “does your story feel right?” assessment.
 It’s a structured checklist built from studying what actually works in published, commercially successful fiction.
 Each element is specific and evaluable.
 Does this scene have an entry hook?
 Is the POV character’s goal clear?
-Is there tension present?
 These are yes-or-no questions, not matters of taste.

 The number 38 is deliberate.
 Stanley landed there after years of testing and refinement, starting from her original 86-column spreadsheet and cutting it down to the elements that consistently separated manuscripts that worked from manuscripts that didn’t.